Kount/kount.github.io/_docs/shopify.md

 * Your Merchant ID
 * Login Credentials for the Agent Web Console

-{% include alert.html style="success" text="**Note:** Although installation without a Merchant ID is possible, Kount Complete will not work until the ID is entered." %}
+{% include alert.html style="success" text="NOTE: Although installation without a Merchant ID is possible, Kount Complete will not work until the ID is entered." %}

 ## Configuration